sage-develop/why/lc_decision_diag_seller_pre_shipment_extra.md

 6. **Back-to-Back LC Check**: If not transferring or LC not transferable, assess if seller needs more control or different LC terms
 7. **Assignment Check**: Check if seller wants to redirect payments to third parties
 8. **Working Capital Check**: Determine if seller needs pre-shipment working capital
-9. **ECR Eligibility**: For working capital needs, check if government export credit program is available and seller wants to expand exports or reduce costs
+9. **ECR Program Availability**: For working capital needs, check if a government Export Credit Refinancing program is available for this transaction
+10. **ECR Program Usage**: If available, determine if client wants to use the program (cheaper cost but with eligibility/paperwork requirements)

 ## Product Flow Conclusions